jandig/FluentBuilders.Standard/README.md

 ##Getting started

-To start using FluentBuilders, fork this repository or use nuget:
+To start using FluentBuilders, fork this repository.

-    install-package FluentBuilders

 ##Test Data Building Approaches